Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 Always feel free to ask for performance tips in the [#graphblas Julia Slack channel](https://julialang.slack.com/archives/C023B0WGMHR) or open an issue on GitHub.
 And check out the [SuiteSparse:GraphBLAS User Guide](https://raw.githubusercontent.com/DrTimothyAldenDavis/GraphBLAS/stable/Doc/GraphBLAS_UserGuide.pdf), especially the section on performance.
 Also see a [recent submission to the ACM Transactions on Mathemetical Software (under revision)](https://raw.githubusercontent.com/DrTimothyAldenDavis/GraphBLAS/stable/Doc/toms_parallel_grb2.pdf) with more performance results.

-The performance is [discussed](#discussion) briefly after the plots below which show the runtime of several operations in `SuiteSparseGraphBLAS.jl` normalized to the runtime of `SparseArrays.SparseMatrixCSC` (orange bars) performing the same operations. `SuiteSparseGraphBLAS.jl` is shown in both column (blue bars) and row (red bars) orientation, and with 1, 2, and 16 threads.
+The plots below show the runtime of several operations in `SuiteSparseGraphBLAS.jl` normalized to the runtime of `SparseArrays.SparseMatrixCSC` (orange bars) performing the same operations. `SuiteSparseGraphBLAS.jl` is shown in both column (blue bars) and row (red bars) orientation where necessary, and with 1, 2, and 16 threads.

+Matrix multiplication results are discussed briefly after the 3rd plot, all matrices are drawn from the [SuiteSparse Matrix Collection](https://sparse.tamu.edu/) unless randomly generated.

 ## Sparse Matrix $\cdot$ Dense Vector